davidyell/CakePHP-Proffer/README.md

 use the documentation there to build your own thumbnail generating listeners.

 ##Regenerating thumbnails
-If you would like to regenerate the thumbnails for files already on your system, or you've changes your configuration.
+If you would like to regenerate the thumbnails for files already on your system, or you've changed your configuration.
 You can use the built-in shell to regenerate the thumbnails for a table.
 To get help with the shell, use the `-h` flag.

 ```bash